JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

   view: PhyPortView
 ```

-If you recall from our investigations in the “DMI and the NETCONF Protocol” the RPC command associated with with “show interface” command is <get-interface-information>.
+If you recall from our investigations in the “DMI and the NETCONF Protocol” the RPC command associated with “show interface” command is <get-interface-information>.
 The second line of the output above requests that this table definition should map to the XML output from that <rpc-reply>.
 We then filter down our interface list to just Fast Ethernet, Gigabit Ethernet and 10 Gigabit Ethernet interfaces (“[fge]e*”).
 The “item” section creates the equivalent of the table row in this data structure.
 By defining “physical-interface” as the “item” each interface from the XML output will be represented separately in the Table Structure.

 The last line in the output above is used to feed this table into a “view”.
 The view definition below takes each of the XML tags from the <rpc-reply> and maps them to dictionary keys on the left.
 These keys are the equivalent of columns in this data structure.